 Submit an Item for Council's Regular Meeting Agenda

-All persons wishing to be appear before Council are asked to submit a written request or complete the Request to Appear Before Council Form (PDF) to the Executive Assistant, or complete the form at the bottom of this page.
+All persons wishing to be appear before Council are asked to submit a written request or complete the Request to Appear Before Council Form (download & fill out PDF) to the Executive Assistant, or complete the form at the bottom of this page.
 The written request should specify the date at which the delegation is to appear, include the name(s) of the person(s) making the report (or presentation) together with a copy of the relevant presentation.
 The written submission must be complete and clearly state any requests being made of Council and any recommended Council resolutions.
 Please keep in mind that time restriction exists to permit the Executive Assistant enough time to prepare the upcoming Council Agenda.